webmodularity/battle-knights/hardhat/README.md

 | *Undead*     | Stamina          | Luck              | 1%        | M (100%)         |

 ### Attributes
 Attribute scores are generated randomly on chain (3d6) but capped at a sum of 84.
 No knights with super lucky rolls dominating.
-Each knight has a total of 84 attribute point that are just distributed differently.
+Each knight has a total of 84 attribute points - just distributed differently.

 | Attribute        | Range    | Combat Bonus                 |